dcalhoun286/resty/README.md

 This is an application built with React.
 The user can enter a URL (API) they wish to access, as well as select the `REST` method they want to use to access that URL.

+[Click here](https://codefellows.github.io/code-401-javascript-guide/curriculum/apps-and-libraries/resty/) for a complete review of the application, including Business and Technical requirements along with the development roadmap.

 ## Author: Dar-Ci Calhoun

 ## Links